 Should a loan provider fail to meet their data protection obligations, they might expect a visit from the Information Commissioner’s Office (ICO).
 The ICO is the UK regulator for several privacy and data laws.
 If they find that an organisation has broken the rules, they have powers that allow them to issue a fine and enforcement orders.

 Importantly, claims must be made within the relevant time limit.
 For many, that is a 6-year period.
-However, your limitation period will be 1 year for human rights breaches.
+However, your limitation period will be 1 year for breaches involving public bodies, such as cases involving an NHS data breach or school data breach.
 Please use our live chat if you’d like to check the time limit for your case.

 Examples Of Personal Data A Loan Provider Could Hold About You